 “Yes, you do.
-She’s still a child and she’s carrying a child.”
+She’s still a child and she’s carrying a child.
+Your grandchild.”

 “THAT’S THE GOT DAMNED PROBLEM!
-SHE’S A DAMN CHILD!”
+SHE’S A DAMN CHILD!
+HAVING A DAMN CHILD!”

 “Look, I know you’re upset…”

 “Do you?
 How many kids you have again?”
-Sarcasm hung from my face like loose sin.
+Sarcasm hung from my face like loose skin.